Let’s go on a grocery store tour

 Next stop on our grocery store tour is the meat department.
 The meat section can seem pricey, so buy in bulk to save money, and put half of it in the freezer for another time!
 When you’re buying meats, try to choose more lean meats like chicken, turkey, pork chops, tenderloin or sirloin steaks.
 Right next door, you’ll see the fish counter.
 Pick up some heart healthy fish like salmon and tuna!

 What about the frozen foods?
 Don’t be afraid to stock up on frozen fruits and veggies.
 They’re just as nutritious as fresh!
 When purchasing frozen meals, make sure you’re looking at the label for sodium if you’re watching your salt intake!
-Aim for meal that have less than 300 mg of sodium per serving.
+Aim for meals that have less than 600 mg of sodium per serving.
+Some favorites include Healthy Choice Power Bowls, Evol*

 Now we’re ready for the center aisles.
-I’m a proponent for “shopping the perimeter,” meaning, I like to fill up most of my cart with the fresh foods available in the sections discussed above.
-But that doesn’t mean the shelf stable items are off limits!
+While I do a decent about of “shopping the perimeter,” (meaning I like to fill up a decent amount of my cart with the fresh foods available in the sections discussed above), that doesn’t mean the shelf stable items are off limits!
+In fact there are so many nutritious items in the center aisles, and often times they are more budget friendly!

 And that brings us to the end of the grocery store tour!
 Any questions?